Alessandrasdias/Golang_Sample_Projects/README.md

 -----------------------------

 !!
-Comments are related to way I tried to solve the problems in my head first, there could be more than one answer, so I picked one and used to code
+Comments are related to way to solve the problems with logic first, there could be more than one answer, so I picked one and used to code

 -----------------------------